 Entrance door of the Villa, the Hall of the Masks preserves inside the neoclassical frescoes and the original forniture, typical example of Napoleonic "First Consulate" style.
 This richly decorated room can also be used for the celebration of civil marriage.

-A unique space of 220 square meters, the Chorus Hall is the upper part of the former internal church of the Monastery, decorated with the cycle of frescoes painted by Bernardino Luini and his school in 1520 onwards.
-Internal church was suppressed after 1798 and trasformed in a granary but still keeps the atmosphere of Renaissance and incredible colours.
+Chorus Hall (220 mq) is the upper part of the internal church of the Monastery, decorated with frescoes painted by B. Luini and his school from 1520 onwards.
+The church after 1798 was trasformed into a granary but still keeps the atmosphere of Renaissance with incredible colours.

-In the Chorus Hall, the nine-meter high arabesques of the ceiling stands above the spectators and put them in a unique setting, even in the evening and at night.
+CHORUS HALL.
+The arabesques of the nine-meter-high vault envelop the bride and groom and their guests in a unique setting, even in the evening and at night

-The Limonera, or Lemon Trees Room, is the space obtained on the ground floor of the internal church of monastery, suppressed in 1798: 180 square meters divided by two rows of large columns.
-Ideal for dancing until late at night, during winter Limonera is linked with one side of the Cloister, that can be heated: this way you have a unique space of 300 square meters.
+LIMONERA.
+The Limonera is the space created on the lower floor of the ancient Choir of the monastery: 180 square meters divided by two rows of large columns.
+Ideal for dancing until late at night and for winter aperitifs with chairs and supporting tables

-Thanks to the colored Led lighting, it is possible to obtain particular chromatic effects on the perimeter walls of the Limonera
+THE LIMONERA.
+Thanks to the colored LED lighting, it is possible to obtain particular chromatic effects on the ancient walls of the Limonera.